 Native living roof

-There is lots of research from overseas on exotic plants suitable for living roofs, but using New Zealand native plants on roofs is relatively new.
-Our native living roof, on the Potter Children's Garden toilet block, is a trial and we test many different native species hoping to find plants we can confidently recommend for NZ roofs.
+There is lots of research from overseas on exotic plants suitable for living roofs, but using Aotearoa/New Zealand native plants on roofs is relatively new.
+Our native living roof, on the Potter Children's Garden toilet block, is a trial and we test many different native species hoping to find plants we can confidently recommend for roofs in Aotearoa.
 The roof is dry and hot which is a difficult habitat to establish plants.
-Coastal plants that cling onto cliffs faces and rocky outcrops seem to like it up there on the roof which is not surprising as these wild habitats also have very little soil and hot dry conditions.
+Coastal plants that cling onto cliffs faces and rocky outcrops seem to like it up there on the roof, which is not surprising as these wild habitats also have very little soil and hot dry conditions.
 So far native iris (Libertia peregrinans), needle grass (Austrostipa stipoides), and Astelia banksii have done well.

 We have planted a large number of native species around our lakes.
 These plants benefit the water quality of our lakes.
 How do they do this?

 - Contaminants carried by stormwater are trapped by stems, leaves and roots -preventing them from entering the lakes

 - Stormwater flow is slowed by the plants, reducing the risk of bank erosion

 - Where large trees and shrubs are planted they provide cooling shade, discouraging algal growth in the water